Ferrari 550: 550 GTZ Barchetta

 On October 28, 2009, Zagato and Ferrari revealed that they have been working on a roadster version of the 575 GTZ coupé to celebrate the 90th anniversary of the long collaboration between the two Italian establishments.
 The resulting product called the 550 GTZ Barchetta was limited to only three units and based on the 550 Barchetta Pininfarina, including one RHD example.
 Unlike the original version, Zagato developed an electronically-operated roof.
+The design of the GTZ Barchetta was inspired by the 1956 Ferrari 250 GT Berlinetta.

-All were sold at a price of £1 million (€1.1 million/ US$1.6 million) each.
+All examples were sold at a price of £1 million (€1.1 million/ US$1.6 million) each.
 In December 2019, the RHD car sold at a Bonhams auction for £ 575,000 including premium with 2,700 miles.

+Touring Superleggera Veloce12

+Coachbuilt by Carrozzeria Touring Superleggera, the Superleggera Veloce12 is a limited-edition grand tourer, based on Ferrari 550 with only 30 models planned and was unveiled at Monterey Car Week in 2024.